J-Wilk/EvaluationMethods/README.md

 The highest paid person was the head of sales.
 I was pulled in by the head of HR.

-So the first evaluation problem is to split a list of sentences mixed up into the groups shown below.
+So the first evaluation problem is to split a list of sentences mixed up into the correct sense groups.

 ###The select best matching sentence from options problem.
 The second evaluation problem while similar to the first has one example sentence and a list of option sentences.
 So using the